Monday, June 16, 2025

 4. Once the leaves are crispy but not brown, remove from oven and set aside to cool.
 Weigh the dried leaves to determine the quantity of salt using this proportion: 1 part leaves, 2 parts salt.

 5. For small amount of leaves, crush them with your fingers.
-For bigger batch, tansfer the dried leaves to a blender and grind the leaves until they are fine.
+For bigger batch, transfer the dried leaves to a blender and grind the leaves until they are fine.
 Mix in the salt.

 6. Store celery salt in an air tight container.